agential-ai/agential/README.md

 ## Features

-Welcome to our machine learning library leveraging the power of LLM (Large Language Model).
  Our primary goal is to provide easy-to-use and clean functions for natural language processing tasks, enabling developers to build robust and efficient applications with ease.

-- LLM Integration: Leverages the advanced language processing capabilities of LLM for enhanced accuracy and efficiency.

 - Easy-to-Use Interface: Provides intuitive and user-friendly functions for rapid prototyping and development.